nicholasndolo/product-supply-app/README.md

 As an admin of the application,you will be able to :

-1. List all products and they buy the business buy from suppliers
+1. List all products the business buys suppliers

 2. Update prices to reflect the company's ask price for particular products